2901-9007

 Both electric and gas-fired dryers are available.
 New gas-fired models are required to have electronic ignition, which is more efficient than pilot lights.

-Note that there are neither Energy Guide labels nor ENERGY STAR® ratings of clothes dryers as most dryers use similar amounts of energy.
-However, they are rated by Energy Factor (EF).
-An EF rating is somewhat similar to miles per gallon for a car.
-But, in this case, it is the measure of pounds of clothing per kilowatt-hour of electricity.
-The federal standard minimum EF for a standard capacity electric dryer is 3.01.
-For gas dryers, the minimum EF is 2.67.
+Note that in 2015 ENERGY STAR® created criteria for rating clothes dryers They are rated by Combined Energy Factor (CEF).
+A CEF rating is somewhat similar to miles per gallon for a car.
+But, in this case, it is the measure of pounds of clothing per kilowatt- hour of electricity.
+The CEF for a standard capacity electric dryer is 3.93.
+For gas dryers, the minimum CEF is 3.48.
 The rating for gas dryers is provided in kilowatt-hours even though the primary source of fuel is natural gas.

 The exhaust system of the dryer is extremely important.
 Try to have as short and straight a duct to the outside as possible, and make sure the duct is made of smooth metal—some building codes have requirements for both maximum length and material.
 Flexible vinyl duct should be avoided because it restricts airflow, can be crushed, and may not stand up to the high temperatures of the dryer.